When did the Hebrews or Israelites become known as Jews?

 - We should be looking forward to Christ’s return to fulfil His promises concerning the future.
 This includes eternal life in heaven and seeing Jesus exalted to the highest place and seeing every knee bow before Him and hearing every tongue confess that Jesus Christ is Lord and singing together with all creation, “To him who sits on the throne and to the Lamb be praise and honor and glory and power, for ever and ever!”

 - God doesn’t reveal His promises to us unless we read them in the Bible—so we need to: read them, understand them, meditate on them, and store them in our memories.
-If you have trouble sleeping at night, then be like David who wrote, “I lie awake at night thinking of your promises” (Ps.
+If you have trouble sleeping at night, then be like the psalmist who wrote, “I lie awake at night thinking of your promises” (Ps.
 119:148).
 Then we can say, “I have hidden your word in my heart” (Ps.
 119:11).
-As a consequence you will realise that they are great promises and they will become precious to you, and The Holy Spirit will recall them when you need refreshment and encouragement—“Your promise revives me; it comforts me in all my troubles” (Ps.
+As a consequence you will realize that they are great promises and they will become precious to you, and The Holy Spirit will recall them when you need refreshment and encouragement—“Your promise revives me; it comforts me in all my troubles” (Ps.
 119:50).

 Written, March 2003